 If you live in Northern Ireland, you’ll also need to provide an insurance certificate or cover note.

-To renew your disabled vehicle tax, you can usually apply online or by phone.
+You can usually renew your disabled car tax online or by phone.

 Swapping disabled tax to another car